jakobzhao/geog458/assets/midterm_studyguide.md

   - What is geojson?
 Understand the structure of geojson
   - What’s the relationship  between topoJSON and GeoJSON and what’s the differences
 - Geospatial data conversion: Shapefile to GeoJson
   - Know the steps of convert a shapefile to a geojson data and how to export a geojson file
 - QGIS
   - How to import layers
-  - Default reference system for qgis
+  - Default reference system for qgis, and what is the espg code for the deafualt coordinate reference system?
   - How to reduce output file size?

 **Week 4:**